866-MY-ERSOP (866-693-7767) [email protected]

 2) Copy A for IRS is due January 31st (of year after distribution year).

-In order to complete your administration, you will need to be enrolled in our Annual Administration program and current on your monthly payments.
+In order to complete your administration, you will need to be enrolled in our Annual Administration Monthly Service Fee Program and current on your monthly payments.

-If you are not enrolled in our Annual Administration program, then the standard annual filing fee is $2,500.
+If you are not enrolled in our Annual Administration Monthly Service Fee Program, then the standard annual filing fee is $2,500 per annual filing.

-If you are enrolled in our Annual Administration program but your monthly payments are not current, you must either pay the balance due before we process your Form 5500 or pay the difference between what you have already paid and the standard annual filing fee of $2,500 if you miss the SD Cooper document deadline.
+If you are enrolled in our Annual Administration Monthly Service Fee Program but your monthly payments are not current, you must either pay the balance due before we process your Form 5500 or pay the difference between what you have already paid and the standard annual filing fee of $2,500 if you miss the SD Cooper document deadline.

 Please Note: Delay in payment may result in a delay in Form 5500 submission which is your responsibility and may incur late fees from the IRS and/or the DOL.
 We have established our deadlines in order to assure our clients their filings will be completed in a timely manner.

-Please Also Note: Only sending in payment before the deadline without the other data will still be considered late and may incur late fees from the IRS and/or the DOL.
+Please Also Note: Only sending in payment before the deadline without the other data, or submitting all your data but without the payment, will still be considered late and may incur late fees from the IRS and/or the DOL.
+Late filings are typically submitted under the Delinquent Filer Program and incur an IRS/DOL late fee of $750 (plus card processing fee) per late submission with a maximum capped fee of $1,500 for multiple late submissions.

 Annual Administration Forms